stllfe/dotfiles/README.md

 # dotfiles
-Configuration files for the tools that I use
+Configuration files for the tools that I use.